namanjain27/expense-tracker/README.md

 1. Add and delete expenses
 2. Add, edit and delete subscriptions (recurring expense)
 3. UI focuses on showing one month data (latest by default) and lets user select the month and year
-4. Visualization charts
+4. Visualisation charts
-5. set and edit monthly budget for each category, income and savings goal
+5. Set and edit monthly budget for each category, income and savings goal
-6. view expense list with sorting and search
+6. View expense list with sorting and search
-7. export all expense data in excel format
+7. Export all expense data in Excel format
-8. Auto-category prediction from the expense name while adding expense
+8. Auto-category prediction from the expense name while adding the expense
-9. Switch the UI in light and dark theme
+9. Switch the UI to light and dark theme
+10. Import and extract data from bank statements
+11. Monthly report automated mail with analysis and chart visuals
+12. Saving Goals to help you fly to your favourite foreign trip

-## Visualization Charts
+## Visualisation Charts
 1. category-based expense pie-chart
 2. category-based budget vs actual expenses column-graph
 3. expense intention breakdown (need,want and savings) pie-chart